Education in India: Colonial period and English education

-In 1835, the English Education Act was passed by the British in India.
-This act made English the formal medium of education in all schools and colleges.
-This act neglected both indigenous schools and mass education, as only a small section of upper-class Indians were educated to become the connecting link between the government and the masses.
+In 1835, the English Education Act was passed by the colonial government, making English the formal medium of education in all schools and colleges.
+It neglected both indigenous schools and mass education, as only a small section of upper-class Indians were educated to become the connecting link between the government and the masses.
 This act is today popularly known as Macaulayism.

 "We must at present do our best to form a class who may be interpreters between us and the millions whom we govern; a class of persons, Indian in blood and colour, but English in taste, in opinions, in morals, and in intellect.
 To that class we may leave it to refine the vernacular dialects of the country, to enrich those dialects with terms of science borrowed from the Western nomenclature, and to render them by degrees fit vehicles for conveying knowledge to the great mass of the population."

-According to sociologist Hetukar Jha, this act lead to the decline of indigenous schools which flourished in villages and towns, and simultaneously, the British policy in 1835 skewed in favor of the filtration theory of education, which worked to block to a significant extent the entry of the middle classes and below.
+According to sociologist Hetukar Jha, this act lead to the decline of indigenous schools which flourished in villages and towns, and simultaneously, the Act skewed in favor of the filtration theory of education, which worked to block to a significant extent the entry of the middle classes and below.

-The colonial period also saw an increasing establishment of Christian missionary schools, which had a considerable influence in shaping English education in India.
-The Charter Act 1813 lifted several prohibitions on Christian missionary schools in the expanding British territories.
-Historian Gauri Viswanathan identifies two major changes to the relation between Britain and India that came about as the result of the Charter Act 1813: first, the assumption by the British of a new responsibility for Indian people's education; and, second, the relaxation of controls on missionary activity.
+Missionary schools

+Christian missionary organisations played a notable role in the development of modern education in India from the late eighteenth to the early twentieth century.
+Working alongside colonial institutions and indigenous reform movements, missions contributed to the expansion of literacy, vernacular scholarship, teacher training, English-medium education and the establishment of schools and colleges.
+Their efforts form an important strand in the broader history of education in India.

 Post-independence

 Since the country's independence in 1947, the Indian government sponsored a variety of programmes to address the low literacy rate in both rural and urban India.
 Maulana Abul Kalam Azad, India's first Minister of Education, envisaged strong central government control over education throughout the country, with a uniform educational system.

 The Union government established the University Education Commission (1948–1949), the Secondary Education Commission (1952–1953), University Grants Commission and the Kothari Commission (1964–66) to develop proposals to modernise India's education system.
 The Resolution on Scientific Policy was adopted by the government of Jawaharlal Nehru, India's first Prime Minister.
 The Nehru government sponsored the development of high-quality scientific education institutions such as the Indian Institutes of Technology.
 In 1961, the Union government formed the National Council of Educational Research and Training (NCERT) as an autonomous organisation that would advise both the Union and state governments on formulating and implementing education policies.
+In 2015, the Swach Vidyalaya had finished which was an initiative to put a functional toilet in every school.